gletort/FishFeats/docs/index.md

 See more details in the [installation](./Installation.md) page, especially if you are not familiar with installing a pip module.

 ## Usage
-You can launch `fishfeats` in Napari by going to `Plugins>fishfeats>Start`.
+You can launch `fishfeats` in napari by going to `Plugins>fishfeats>Start`.
 It will open a file dialog box asking you to select the image that you want to analyze.
 Possible input formats are currently `.tif, .czi, .ims`.
-For other formats, you can first open the image within Napari and then start FishFeats by selecting `Plugins>fishfeats>Start from layer(s)`.
+For other formats, you can first open the image within napari and then start FishFeats by selecting `Plugins>fishfeats>Start from layer(s)`.
 See [here](Open-image.md) for more information.

 Then the image will be displayed, with the different channels shown as separated layers on the left panel.